 After a while, we had been cooking the same stuff for a while and just needed something new.
 Steph suggested that I look something up on the internet and this recipe caught my attention.

-From that day on, this pasta dish has been our guilty pleasure.
+From that day on, this mushroom and bacon linguine dish has been our guilty pleasure.
 Especially for Steph.
 If she’s having a hard day (usually my fault!), she can usually be spotted tearing into a full bar of chocolate like a wild savage.
 On other days where she needs some comforting, this creamy pasta and a BIG glass of wine usually does the trick.

 So, if you are like me and are prone to giving your partner the sh!ts… I highly recommend trying this creamy mushroom and bacon dish to start the forgiveness process!